pinting/oraculum/README.md

 Ask it which tokens leave position i and it hands back a slice of an array it already holds - no allocation, no search.
-That is the only question it needs to answer: the target is i plus the token's length in bytes, and reaching the end of the constant is what accepting means, so neither is stored.
+That is the only question it needs to answer: the target is i plus the token's length in bytes and reaching the end of the constant is what accepting means, so neither is stored.

 The Aho-Corasick automaton that found the edges is not part of it.
 It is